Styyx1/Ruvaak-Readme/README.md

 ### Zoomed in Display

 This is caused by Windows display scaling feature.
 To fix this you can do either of the following.
-- Set display scaling back to 100% in Windows screen resolution settings
+- Set display scaling back to 100% in Windows screen resolution settings.
 - Edit SSE Display Tweaks ini file under Render
 	- Fullscreen: `True`
 	- Borderless: `False`

-For further changes of the ENB please refer to [Anna's ENB Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) but note, you are on your own with that cause neither I, nor Anna can provide any support for everyone who changes values in their ENBs
+For further changes of the ENB please refer to [Anna's ENB Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) but note, you are on your own with that cause neither I, nor Anna can provide any support for everyone who changes values in their ENBs.

+***

 ### Modifications
 **Can I add?
 Is X compatible?**